SakaDream/rocket-rest-api-with-jwt/README.md

 ## How to run

-- Install Rust Nightly: `rustup install nightly`
+- Install Rust nightly-2019-02-27 (This build includes RLS and works perfectly with dependencies): `rustup install nightly-2019-02-27`
-- Set Rust Nightly to project: Go to the root of the project, open cmd/terminal and run `rustup override set nightly`
+- Set Rust Nightly to project: Go to the root of the project, open cmd/terminal and run `rustup override set nightly-2019-02-27`
 - Rename `secret.key.sample` to `secret.key` or create your own key by running `head -c16 /dev/urandom > secret.key` in command line (Linux/UNIX only) and copy to `/src` folder
 - Create a database in postgres cli or [pgAdmin](https://www.pgadmin.org/) tool
 - Rename `Rocket.toml.sample` to `Rocket.toml` and update the database connection string in `url` key.